Content last updated November 2022. Roadmap corresponds to October 2023 (Winter ‘24) projections.

 2. The client posts a request to the API with the inputs.

 3. The API receives the request, and a transaction and database connection are opened.
-The API then then calls the Flow engine to invoke the request.
+The API then calls the Flow engine to invoke the request.

 4. The Flow engine takes over and follows the appropriate path in the flow definition – until it hits a Screen or Local Action node.
 The engine then returns information about that node to the API.